Sustainable Agriculture (AAS)

 AGRS 100L Practical Crop Production Laboratory 1

-AGRS 125 Agricultural Machinery 3
+AGRS 125 Agricultural Machinery and Technology 3

 Semester Credit Hours14